particle-iot/docs/src/content/reference/device-os/firmware.md

 **NOTE:** When used with PWM capable pins, the `analogWrite()` function sets up these pins as PWM only.  {{#if has-dac}}This function operates differently when used with the [`Analog Output (DAC)`](#analog-output-dac-) pins.{{/if}}

+Additional information on which pins can be used for PWM output is available on the [pin information page](/reference/hardware/pin-info).

 {{/if}} {{!-- has-pwm --}}